confluentinc/examples/docs/includes/demo-validation-env.rst

+|cp| is supported in various operating systems and software versions (see :ref:`interoperability-versions` for details).
+If you are running the example in Windows which is not officially supported, the example may still work if you update the example code in GitHub, replacing the symlink ``.env`` with the contens of :devx-examples:`config.env|utils/config.env`.
-This example has been validated with the following operating system and software versions:
+This example has been validated with the configuration described below.

 - macOS 10.15.3
 - |cp| |release|